SAP-archive/cloud-sample-spaceflight-hana/docs/ex4_one_stop_calc_view.md

     ![Calculated Column 3](./img/Ex4_Calc_Col3.png)

     The purpose of this calculated column is to concatenate the airport location codes together.

-For example, we know that there is no direct flight from Madrid, Spain (`MAD`) to Las Vegas (`LAS`); therefore, we will fly via Chicago's O'Hare International Airport (`ORD`).
-We want this route to be displayed as:
+    For example, we know that there is no direct flight from Madrid, Spain (`MAD`) to Las Vegas (`LAS`); therefore, we would need to change at somewhere like Chicago's O'Hare International Airport (`ORD`).
+Therefore, we want such a route to be displayed as:

     `MAD -> ORD -> LAS`